6swei/Optical-Character-Recognition/README.md

 5. Vertical Symmetry:  pixels in the upper half divided by pixel in the lower half.
 1 indicates a perfect match of the upper and lower half.

 6. Horiontal Symmetry: pixels in the left half divided by pixel in the right half.
 1 indicates a perfect match of the upper and lower half.

+###Main Methods:

+1. Character(unsigned char (*myimage)[256], int ulr, int ulc, int h, int w) - constructor for initializing character object.
+-> myimage is a pointer to the 2D array image and each pixel in it is acessible.
+-> ulr stands for the upper left row of the bounding box of the character.
+-> ulc stands for the lower right row of the bounding box of the character.
+-> h stands for the height of the bounding box of the character.
+-> w stands for the width of the bounding box of the character.